davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 If you ask some rando off the street, "Hey, what are some foundational problems in the field of distributed systems?" they'd probably say something like, "What?
 Who are you?
 Get away from me!"
 Others might suggest the problem of *distributed consensus* &mdash; the problem you solve with fancy algorithms like Raft and Paxos.

 This is a discussion of how those algorithms work.
 It's no-holds-barred: we won't handwave or rely on tenuous metaphors.
 And we'll avoid jargon; what little we need, we'll define along the way.
 All you need is enough experience to pass an undergrad data structures and algorithms class, and have a basic understanding of computer networks.
-By the end, you'll have a pretty good feel for how the core Paxos algorithm works.
+We'll end up 'discovering' the core Paxos algorithm by the end.

 ## What is Consensus?